Elementary Handbook

 Introduction

-We are pleased to offer students of the Brentwood Borough Public Schools access to the district computer network resources and the Internet.
+We are pleased to offer students at Brentwood Borough Public Schools access to the district computer network resources and the Internet.
 To use these resources, all students must sign and return the form, and those under age 18 must obtain parental permission.
 Parents, please read and complete the document carefully, review its contents with your son/daughter, and sign and initial where appropriate.
 Any questions or concerns about the permission form or any aspect of the computer network should be referred to your school’s Technology Specialist.

 General Computer Use